The Dis.co team was out in force at this year’s Samsung Developer Conference (SDC 2019) held on October 29 and 30, 2019. The 5,800 attendees traveled

 4. Edge Computing

-Cloud-based serverless solutions have already helped enterprises capture the benefits of flexible, scalable network infrastructures, and distributed computing solutions stand to refine on these improvements over the course of the year.
-While cloud-based serverless systems improve functionality by executing applications on the cloud as-needed, edge computing approaches take this same approach and improve execution time and reduce latency by moving these activities to the edges of the network.
+Cloud-based serverless edge computing solutions have already helped enterprises capture the benefits of flexible, scalable network infrastructures, and distributed computing solutions stand to refine on these improvements over the course of the year.
+While cloud-based serverless edge computing systems improve functionality by executing applications on the cloud as-needed, edge computing approaches take this same approach and improve execution time and reduce latency by moving these activities to the edges of the network.
 Because edge computing solutions run applications at the closest point of presence (PoP), they are performed much faster than networks that rely on a centralized architecture.

 Edge computing is where the most groundbreaking innovation in serverless system technology is happening, and Dis.Co has developed a simple, secure serverless computing solution that harnesses the power of distributed computing solutions.
 Unlike cloud-based systems, Dis.Co uses edge computing to utilize idle computing power in laptops, smartphones, and other IoT devices to process network services at the most efficient PoP.
 Furthermore, platform-agnostic data management service allows customers to connect resources across remote and on-premises cloud providers, so Dis.Co can be leveraged to improve system flexibility and avoid vendor lock-in.